vincent-om/AgriPlus_Website/README.md

 A browser, preferably Google Chrome

 ### Dependancies
 The project is made with some of the most supported elements of HTML and CSS.
 It is therefore expected to run in most popular browsers including Chrome, Mozilla, and Edge.
-Put simply, there are little to no dependancies to worry about
+Put simply, there are little to no dependancies to worry about.
+That said, the browser need to support these fairly recent additions to css;
+* Media queries
+* Flex box

 ### Setup Instructions
 1. Fork the repository to get your own copy of the repository and clone it using the command `git clone` to get your loc.
 You can also directly clone this repository to get it locally in your computer